 I’d rather have a little less space in our travels, but way more freedom

-- like in the Element - for long distance travel.
+The van is ideal for long distance travel.
 Freedom is worth the small space trade off.

 Obviously living in a tiny “van” has it’s own issues.